springfall2008/batpred/docs/install.md

   pv_forecast_d4: re:(sensor.(solcast_|)(pv_forecast_|)forecast_(day_4|d4))
 ```

-If you do have solar panels its recommended to use the Solcast integration to retrieve your forecast solar generation.
-Predbat is configured in `apps.yaml` to automatically discover the Solcast forecast entities in Home Assistant.

-Install the Solcast integration (<https://github.com/oziee/ha-solcast-solar>), create a free [Solcast account](https://solcast.com/),
-configure details of your solar arrays, and request an API key that you enter into the Solcast integration in Home Assistant.

-**Hybrid inverters only**: If your hybrid inverter capacity is smaller than your array peak capacity, tell Solcast that your AC capacity is equal to your DC capacity
-(both equal to your array peak kW).
-Otherwise, Solcast will provide forecast data clipped at your inverter capacity.
-Let predbat handle any necessary clipping instead.
-When supplied with the unclipped Solcast forecast data, predbat can allow in its model for PV in excess of the inverter capacity going to battery charging (bypassing the hybrid inverter).

-Note that Predbat does not update Solcast for you so you will need to create your own Home Assistant automation that updates the solar forecast a few times a day
+Note that Predbat does not update Solcast integration for you so you will need to create your own Home Assistant automation that updates the solar
-(e.g. dawn, dusk, and just before your nightly charge slot).
+forecast a few times a day (e.g. dawn, dusk, and just before your nightly charge slot).
+Keep in mind hobbyist accounts only have 10 polls per day
+so the refresh period needs to be less than this.
+If you use the same Solcast account for other automations the total polls needs to be kept under
+the limit or you will experience failures.

 Example Solcast update automation script: